jrr6/Caffeinator/Caffeinator Help.md

 ## Opening the App

-The very first time you try to launch Caffeinator (or a new version of the app), you'll get an error saying that the app is from an "untrusted developer."
+The very first time you try to launch Caffeinator, you'll get an error saying that the app is from an "untrusted developer."
 This is because Caffeinator is not signed with a developer certificate, which costs $99 (money that an open-source project like this doesn't have) to obtain from Apple.
-Therefore, you'll need to do the following the first time you open any new version of Caffeinator:
+Therefore, you'll need to do the following the first time you open Caffeinator:

 * Navigate to your `Applications` folder in Finder.
 * Right-click (on a MacBook, click with two fingers) on the Caffeinator icon in Finder.